yugabyte/yugabyte-db/docs/content/latest/api/ycql/dml_delete.md

 ## Synopsis

-The `DELETE` statement removes rows from a specified table that meet a given condition.
+Use the `DELETE` statement to remove rows from a specified table that meet a given condition.
 Currently, YugabyteDB can deletes one row at a time.
 Deleting multiple rows is not yet supported.

 ## Syntax